jaestury/jaestury/README.md

 Someday I'll be a great architect. so I'd appreciate it if you looked forward to it.

-Until then, I wish you all good health.
+Until then, I hope everyone stays healthy.

 Thanks you!